Listeria is found in soil and water. Vegetables can become contaminated from the soil or from manure used as fertilizer.

 Animals can carry the bacteria without appearing ill and can contaminate foods such as meats and dairy products.
 The bacteria has been found in a variety of raw foods, such as uncooked meats and vegetables, as well as in processed foods contaminated after processing, such as cheese and cold cuts at the deli counter.
 Foods made from unpasteurized milk may contain the bacteria as well.

-A person with a Listeria infection has fever, muscle aches, and sometimes gastrointestinal symptoms such as nausea or diarrhea.
-If infection spreads to the nervous system, headache, stiff neck, confusion, loss of balance, or convulsions can occur.
+A person with a Listeria infection has a fever, muscle aches, and sometimes gastrointestinal symptoms such as nausea or diarrhea.
+If the infection spreads to the nervous system, headache, stiff neck, confusion, loss of balance, or convulsions can occur.

 If you or a loved one has contracted Listeria, please contact our personal injury attorneys today.

 May 2016 – The U.S. Food and Drug Administration (FDA) issued an order expanding a recall of sunflower seeds.
 The popular products were shipped to more than 24 states, including New York.

 The kernels were produced at Minnesota-based SunOpta factories between February 1, 2016, and April 21, 2016.
 The products include:

 - Planters Sunflower Kernels

 - Dakota’s Best Biggy’s Roasted and Salted Kernels

 A related recall also warns of listeria contamination in sunflower kernels sold in Wegmans and Tops grocery stores between March 11, 2016, and May 21, 2016.
 First Source of Tonawanda, NY issued a recall for the following products that were also produced at SunOpta factories: